chrissearle/www_cso/src/blog/2019/04/30-kafka-java-to-scala-scala-v1.md

 Now - let's get `build.sbt` updated.
 We need to customize the file so that it works for us.

-Firstly - at the time of writing the latest scala was 2.13 - but some dependencies in kafka we'll be using are expecting a 2.12.x - so we'øø set the scalaVersion.
+Firstly - at the time of writing the latest scala was 2.13 - but some dependencies in kafka we'll be using are expecting a 2.12.x - so we'll set the scalaVersion.

 I've also updated the organization and dumped the organizationName params.